tvasuthevan123/AutoscalingTutorial/README.md

 3. Setup a rabbitmq cluster on your cluster by running the steps [here](https://www.rabbitmq.com/kubernetes/operator/quickstart-operator#hello-rabbitmq)

 4. Portforward the rabbitmq cluster service (port 15672 and port 5672) to your localhost so you can access the UI from your browser http://localhost:15672 and to allow the sender script to put messages on the bus.
-It's easiest if you have `k9s` installed, so you can
+It's easiest if you have `k9s` installed, so you can more easily portforward the rabbitmq service created by following the tutorial link above.

 - navigate to the `hello-world` service
 - press `shift+f`